FernandoDanielArroyo/OpenFoodFacts/README.md

 - app : explore close images in different products (no order)
 - intra product duplicates : explore closes images in the same product (no order)

-- explore inter product duplicates : images pair are ordered by the cosine distance (**run automatic_inter_detection**)
+- explore inter product duplicates : images pair are ordered by the cosine distance (**run automatic_inter_detection before**)
 - explore intra product duplicates : for each product show detected images pair (**run automatic_intra_detection before**)

 Limitations:
 - code for this part is not commentated
 - user inputs are not saved and not consistent between applications
+- naming of different pages is bad
 - visual bug when changing images using buttons
-- naming of different pages is bad